Alzheimer’s and Fear of Being Alone: 5 Ways for Caregivers to Cope

-Many caregivers find it challenging to cope when their older adult has Alzheimer’s and fear of being alone.
+Many caregivers find it challenging to cope when their older adult has Alzheimer’s and a fear of being alone.

 When a person with Alzheimer’s disease or dementia doesn’t want you out of their sight, this behavior is called shadowing.

-Their fear can cause them to follow you around the house so you’re constantly in their sight.
+Their fear can cause them to follow you around the house, so you’re constantly in their sight.
 They might even get upset if you go to the bathroom or take the trash outside.

-This behavior can also make it very difficult for you to leave the house – they might cry, become angry or mean, or repeatedly ask where you are.
+This behavior can also make it difficult for you to leave the house – they might cry, become angry or mean, or repeatedly ask where you are.

 We explain why someone with dementia might be afraid to be alone and share 5 techniques that help reduce the fear that causes shadowing and help you cope with the behavior.